adashiyj/personal-website/content/blogs/blog1/index.md

 ## Preface

-After wrapping up my first year of the research master’s, I flew back to Yunnan, China.
+After wrapping up my first year of the research master’s in Amsterdam, I flew back to Yunnan, China.
 This week, I’m staying with my 88-year-old grandma in a tiny village near Lijiang.
 My days drift by sunbathing with her and soaking up an endless stream of neighborhood gossips and family sagas.
 Between the sunshine and the stories, though, I find myself growing a bit restless in this sleepy, charmingly uneventful town.

 A few days ago, while searching for potential PhD programs, I stumbled upon some fascinating personal academic websites.
 I’d never imagined I’d build one myself, but with all this unexpected free time, a thought crossed my mind: Why not give it a shot?